New England Journal of Medicine October 03, 2013

 Setting

-Population Patients with type 2 diabetes and a history of acute coronary syndrome within 15 to 90 days before randomization.
+Population Patients with type 2 diabetes mellitus and a recent acute coronary syndrome (myocardial infarction or unstable angina requiring hospitalization) within 15 to 90 days prior to randomization.

-Intervention Alogliptin (6.25, 12.5, or 25 mg depending on renal function) once daily in addition to standard of care.
+Intervention Alogliptin (a dipeptidyl peptidase-4 inhibitor) in addition to standard of care.

-Comparator Placebo once daily in addition to standard of care.
+Comparator Placebo in addition to standard of care.

-Outcome Composite of cardiovascular death, nonfatal myocardial infarction, and nonfatal stroke.
+Outcome Composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke (3-point MACE).

 Study Limitations

-The median follow-up of approximately 18 months may be insufficient to capture potential long-term cardiovascular risks or benefits.
+The median follow-up of 18 months was relatively short for evaluating long-term cardiovascular outcomes or delayed adverse events.

 Clinical Significance